Logger in Pico-Framework

 }

-You can run this periodically using a FrameworkTask::runEvery()
+You can run this periodically using a FrameworkTask::runEvery() or in a background poll loop.

 Handling Logging Failures and Buffer Overflow